drtamarojgreen/quanta_tissu/docs/tissdb_plan.md

 ## 6. Security Considerations

-Security is a first-class citizen in Tissdb's design.
+TissDB will be developed with a two-layer security model to balance the need for rapid, frictionless development with the requirement for robust security for sensitive workloads.

+### Layer 1: Unsecured Knowledge Layer (Phases 1 & 2)
+The initial focus is on creating an open, unsecured data layer.
+This is designed for trusted internal environments where services and agents in the Quanta ecosystem need to share knowledge and data with minimal friction.
+*   **No Authentication/Authorization**: The API will not enforce any authentication or authorization.
+All clients will have full access.
+*   **No Encryption**: Data will not be encrypted at rest or in transit by default.
+This simplifies development, debugging, and performance for the knowledge-sharing use case.
+*   **Focus**: The priority for this layer is functionality, performance, and ease of integration.

+### Layer 2: Secure Transactional Layer (Phase 3)
+This layer will be built on top of the knowledge layer and will introduce robust, configurable security features for sensitive data and critical applications.
-*   **Encryption at Rest**: All data files on disk (segments, indexes, WAL) will be encrypted using AES-256.
-Master keys will be managed by an external system (e.g., HashiCorp Vault) to avoid storing keys with the data.
+*   **Encryption at Rest**: All data files on disk (segments, indexes, WAL) will be optionally encrypted using AES-256.
+Master keys will be managed by an external system (e.g., HashiCorp Vault).
-*   **Encryption in Transit**: The REST API will require TLS 1.2 or higher to ensure all communication is encrypted.
-Communication between nodes in a future clustered environment will also be secured with TLS.
+*   **Encryption in Transit**: The REST API will support TLS 1.2 or higher to ensure all communication can be encrypted.
-*   **Access Control**: Role-Based Access Control (RBAC) will be implemented as a core feature.
+*   **Access Control**: Role-Based Access Control (RBAC) will be implemented.
 Administrators will be able to define roles with granular permissions (e.g., `read`, `write`, `delete`) on a per-collection basis.
 *   **Injection Prevention**: The TissQL query engine will exclusively use parameterized queries internally.
 All user input will be treated as data, not executable code, to eliminate the risk of injection attacks.
+This is a core design principle and applies to both layers.

 ## 7. Detailed Development Roadmap